Bennnun/DNE/README.md

 # Deep Neuroevolution experiments

-This project collects a set of neuroevolution experiments with/towards deep networks.
+This project collects a set of neuroevolution experiments with/towards deep networks for reinforcement learning using an unsupervised learning feature exctactor.

 ## Installation

-First make sure the OpenAI Gym is pip-installed, [instructions here](https://github.com/openai/gym).
+First make sure the OpenAI Gym is pip-installed on python3, [instructions here](https://github.com/openai/gym).
 You will also need the [GVGAI_GYM](https://github.com/rubenrtorrado/GVGAI_GYM) to access GVGAI environments.

 Clone this repository, then execute: